Venue : LKC School of Business, SMU, Level 3, Room 3.4, 50 Stamford Road Singapore 178899

 Event Start Time : 09:00 am

 Event End Time : 11:00 am

-Join Andrew Macintosh, Partner at Control Risks, and our panel of country experts, Pratyush Rao – Associate Director & Lead Analyst for India, Harrison Cheng – Associate Director & Lead Analyst for Thailand, and Achmad Sukarsono – Senior Analyst & Lead Analyst for Indonesia, as they discuss the key changes following the elections, with a focus on shifts in policies and regulations, and how they can affect business operations and the role that general counsel play.
-They will also draw on their experiences and share case studies of how some companies have managed similar political changes.
+Join Andrew Macintosh, Partner at Control Risks, and our panel of country experts, Pratyush Rao – Associate Director & Lead Analyst for India, Harrison Cheng – Associate Director & Lead Analyst for Thailand, and Achmad Sukarsono – Senior Analyst & Lead Analyst for Indonesia, as they discuss how such shifts in policies and regulations can affect business operations and the role that general counsel play.
+They will also draw on their experiences and share case studies of how some companies have managed similar changes.
 This will be a conversational and interactive panel session where the audience are welcome to ask questions and join the discussion.

 Andrew Macintosh is the Partner leading Control Risks’ Asia Pacific practices covering forensics and technology solutions, and is based in Singapore.
 Andrew leads a team which specialises in investigations, dispute support, forensic accounting, data analytics, eDiscovery and digital forensics.

 Andrew has particular expertise in leading on matters involving internal and independent investigations for companies subject to investigation by authorities across multiple jurisdictions, and leads on large, complex matters involving technology and cyber-security issues.

 Andrew has previously held a number of roles with Control Risks in Asia, working in offices in India, China and Australia.
 In these roles, he focused on the delivery of complex investigative, crisis management, integrity due diligence, business intelligence, litigation support and problem-solving projects for clients around the world.